piraces/hello/description.md

 A commit is also named by SHA1 hash.
 Every commit object has a pointer to the parent commit object.
 From a given commit, you can traverse back by looking at the parent pointer to view the history of the commit.
 ####clone
 Makes a Git repository copy from a remote source.
-Automatically adds the original location as "origin" so you can fetch again and also push (if you have permissions).
+Automatically adds the original location as `origin` so you can fetch again and also push (if you have permissions).
+####status
+List the files you've changed and those you still need to add or commit
+####help
+Type this into the command line to bring up the 21 most common git commands.
+You can also be more specific and type `git help init` or another term to figure out how to use and configure a specific git command.

+###Connect to a remote repository
+* If you haven't connected your local repository to a remote server, add the server to be able to push to it:
+`git remote add origin <server>`
+* List all currently configured remote repositories:
+`git remote -v`

 ###Git concepts:
 ####Staging area